Dre Campbell Farm

 23 Natural Ways to Get Rid of Ants in the GardenImage via contentgrid

 Ants are typically helpful in a garden but can become pests when they disturb the soil around plant roots.
-They also protect aphids and mealybugs from predators, thus creating the potential for more damage to plants.
+They also protect aphids and mealybugs from predators, thus creating the potential for more plant damage.

 Driver ants are common in Nigeria and other parts of Africa.
-Although it’s not very common, an army or a large group of them can kill a human.
+Although they’re not very common, an army or a large group of them can kill a human.

 13. Stink Bugs